 - a) Align with changes in federal and provincial regulation. - b) Reduce ambiguity in the zoning bylaw. - c) Fix grammatical errors and create more clarity in definitions. - 2.
-Organizational Implications There are no organizational implications of the recommendation. - Financial Implications There are no financial implications of the recommendation. - 4.
-Sustainability & Environmental Implications There are no sustainability or environmental implications of the recommendation. - Communication & Engagement A public hearing will be required and Statutory notices will be published in a local newspaper.
+Organizational Implications There are no organizational implications of the recommendation. - 3.
+Financial Implications There are no financial implications of the recommendation. - 4.
+Sustainability & Environmental Implications There are no sustainability or environmental implications of the recommendation. - Communication & Engagement As per the requirements under the Local Government Act, a Public Hearing was scheduled and the Notice of Public Hearing was published in the Victoria News in two consecutive issues on January 10, 2020 and January 15, 2020.